newrelic/newrelic-dotnet-agent/tests/Agent/MultiverseTesting/MultiverseScanner/README.md

 ﻿## Introduction

-This library is used by the ConsoleScanner to analysis and compare instrumentation XML files against assemblies.
+This library is used by the ConsoleScanner to analyze and compare instrumentation XML files against assemblies.

 ## Some thoughts